xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 {: .notice--warning}

 Explore the sidebar on the right to see what else you can do with the editor.

-When you hit the save button, the document gets either committed into the github repo (if you're an owner/contributor) or a pull request is generated if you're a guest blogger and do not have write access.
+When you hit the save button (or use Ctrl+S) , the document gets either committed into the github repo (if you're an owner/contributor) or a pull request is generated if you're a guest blogger and do not have write access.
 {: .notice--info}